Planning our future

 Self-build and custom build register

-By joining the register, you will help us find out more about the demand for custom and self-build plots in the District, where people would like their plot to be, and the type of property that they would like to build.
+By registering your interest, you will help us find out more about the demand for custom and self-build plots in the District, where people would like their plot to be, and the type of property that they would like to build.

 We will use the information to explore ways in which it might be possible for people and plots to be brought together.
 Registration does not however guarantee that a suitable plot will be identified, or become available.